-Mission: We use literacy to promote the joy of reading to dismantle the School-To- Prison Pipeline.
+Mission: We use literacy to eradicate the School-To- Prison Pipeline.

 Why: A well-rounded education begins with learning to read and reading well.

-Learning to read well is the cornerstone to educational achievement and lifelong success.
+Learning to read well is the cornerstone of educational achievement and lifelong success.
 Reading is especially important for students facing overwhelming social and economic barriers.
-Unfortunately, these children are at a higher risk of failing academically, and growing up making choices that could potentially affect their chances of leading long and productive lives.
+Unfortunately, too many children are at a higher risk of failing academically, and growing up making choices that could potentially affect their chances of leading long and productive lives.

 Usually children who aren't skillful readers tend to detach themselves emotionally from the reading process.
 Not only is it important to teach children how to read, we must also convey that information evolves at an expeditious rate, therefore, reading must become a lifestyle.